Venture investor Kevin Hartz targets tech founders with blank-check firm

 As founder of Eventbrite and early investor in Airbnb, Uber Technologies Inc UBER.N and Pinterest Inc PINS.N, Hartz said he sees SPACs as an extension of venture investing.

 "It's capital to help the company grow and expand, but also cross over into the public market," Hartz said in an interview.
 "We're not big-name hunting today.
-We're looking to buttress them as special founders and operators to really help founders build something enduring."
+We hope to have that size of company in the future."

 Over 100 SPACs are currently chasing deals, showed data from SPAC Research.